 I've been trawling the internet looking for an answer for several hours, but I can't seem to find anyone who has been able to solve this.
 I've got a listview which uses enter code herea custom adapter.
 A row looks like this.
 The list is filled by an array.
 Everything works great.
 Now, I want the ImageView and the ToggleButton to react to clicks, so I implement the OnClickListener in my adapter, put the items position in each view's tag, and then I set their onclicklistener to this.
 Works great, except now I can't use the onListItemClick for starting an activity for the item!
 OK, I say, I just make the relativelayout holding the text in the middle there use the same onclicklistener.
 Works great.
 Everything is clickable, and life is good.

+EXCEPT!
+Now, when I scroll the list, I cannot "continue" the scroll by just flinging again.
+This causes the scrolling to stop, and I have to fling once more to get it going again.
+It seems the onclick-thingy causes the fling-motion to be interpreted as a tap or something (it does not trigger the logic within onClick).
 I know that this is possible by just going to the phone list on my HTC Hero, which has exactly the kind of layout and behaviour I want from my app.
 This app even seems to have the onItemClickListener working.
 So how can I make sure the list keeps scrolling, and still be able to click the togglebutton, listitem and the imageview?
 I've been stuck on this all day, and it's giving me a headache

 I start a browser and from the browser,I start a video which occupies only a small part of the screen,say the bottom right corner.